Open Rank Professosr

 Employees hired into Administrative and Professional positions posted on or after July 1, 2017, will be governed by and, if employed on July 1, 2018 will move into the new University Human Resources System.
 For additional information, go to http://greatplace.vcu.edu.

-Position Number F35360 Position Type Teaching and Research Faculty Rank Assistant Professor Working Title Open Rank Professosr School/Unit School of Medicine Department Health Behavior And Policy Number of Months 12 Tenure Status Tenure Eligible Grant funded position?
+Position Number F35360 Is this employee on a H1B Visa?
+Position Type Teaching and Research Faculty Rank Assistant Professor Working Title Open Rank Professosr School/Unit School of Medicine Department Health Behavior And Policy Number of Months 12 Tenure Status Tenure Eligible Grant funded position?
 No

 Mission or Goal of Unit